Nikki Glaser: Instagram

+Film and television

+Glaser played a small role in Henry Phillips's 2009 film Punching the Clown.
+She appeared as herself in Jordan Brady's 2010 documentary I Am Comic and its 2014 sequel, I Am Road Comic.
 On January 29, 2013, Nikki & Sara Live, a weekly television series hosted by Glaser and Schaefer, premiered on MTV.
 The show was canceled on October 29, 2013, after two seasons.
 On April 19, 2013, Glaser appeared in the pilot episode of Those Who Can't, a television series originally created by Amazon Studios.
 Glaser's character was replaced by Maria Thayer in 2015 when the series was picked up by TruTV.

 Glaser appeared on MTV shows such as Money from Strangers, Awkward.
 After Show.
 You're Welcome., and Failosophy.
+Glaser had a role in the Judd Apatow-directed film Trainwreck (2015) and I Feel Pretty (2018).
 On June 2, 2015, Comedy Central approved a sex-themed talk show hosted by Glaser, titled Not Safe with Nikki Glaser.
 The show premiered on February 9, 2016.
 The show was picked up by 4Music in the United Kingdom.
 The show was cancelled in November 2016.
 On September 5, 2016, Glaser appeared on the Comedy Central Roast of Rob Lowe as a Roaster.
 She appeared on the Comedy Central Roast of Bruce Willis on July 28, 2018.

 On September 12, 2018, Glaser was announced as one of the celebrities competing on season 27 of Dancing with the Stars.
 Her professional partner was Gleb Savchenko.
 They were the first couple eliminated from the competition on September 25.
 On February 6, 2019, Glaser appeared in the third episode of the third season of the celebrity rap-battle competition show Drop the Mic.
 She competed against fellow comedian Brad Williams, winning the battle.
 In November 2019, the dating show Blind Date was revived by Bravo, with Glaser as the new host.